donaldboulton/minimal-mistakes/_i18n/en/_posts/2018-05-27-post-reviews-for-jekyll.md

 ### Structured data My reviews

-This is my reviews data fron Google's Structured Data Testing Tool.
-My microdata is perfect for what I wanted for Reviews with Ratings with review count and aggergate ratings per item as in any Page, Post, Gallery, Gallery Item, and others.
+This is my reviews data from Google's Structured Data Testing Tool.
+My microdata is perfect for what I wanted for Reviews with Ratings with review count and aggregated ratings per item as in any Page, Post, Gallery, Gallery Item, and others.

 {% include figure image_path="/assets/images/just-review-structured-data-800.jpg" alt="Search Results" caption="Review Results" %}